JosefinaCurti/data_science_portfolio/README.md

 # data_science_portfolio
-Compilation of projects carried out during a 38 week intensive course
+Compilation of projects carried out as part of a 38 week intensive Data Science course

 | No. |    Task |            Objective                 |        Project       | Libraries     |
 |---- |   -------------------- |   ------------------------------ |     -------------   |--------------- |